Talents drawn from all disciplines and corners of creativity.

 John is a talented and driven designer and developer with nearly a decade of experience.
 He believes that the little things are the biggest when building products, and as the Head of Product, he brings an appreciation of fine craftsmanship and fixation on details to The Refinery Haus.
 Before he led product creation here, John had several years of experience designing and building high-quality iPhone apps and websites, which earned him Apple’s Wordwide Developers Conference Scholarship, and a spot on Apple’s list of the top young developers in the world.

 Madelin has a diverse background that spans across the field of marketing.
-From graphic design and event planning, to account management and data analytics, she loves exploring all that the field has to offer.
 In college, Madelin worked on two start-ups, including a student-run marketing agency at the Mason School of Business at William & Mary.
 It was during this time she fell in love with the agency environment.

 Naturally, the road back to the agency world was not linear; Madelin moved to Charlotte and began her career as a Customer Experience analyst at Red Ventures, where she learned the ins and outs of marketing analytics and customer behavior.
 Afterwards, she joined a brand new team at Lowe’s Corporate doing A/B testing on lowes.com.
 The most recent addition to the Refinery Haus team, Madelin finally made her way back to her beloved agency lifestyle when she came on board as a Sr. Account Manager.

 At the intersection of design and technology, Steven Turoff has been developing software for over 30 years for companies as diverse as intel, Sony, The BBC, Dow Jones, National Geographic, and Apple Computer.
 He graduated from Cornell University with a Bachelor of Science in Electrical Engineering and attended graduate school at the Pratt Institute where he studied Industrial Design with a concentration in User Interfaces.